tagazok/algolia-angular-components/README.md

 ```
 Parameters :
 * index : The algolia index
-* hitsPerPage : The maximum number of results you want the research to return
+* hitsPerPage : The maximum number of results you want the research to return (default is 12)

 #### Results